Advanced WordPress User Management Plugin

 User group management and organization

 The user groups are an easy way to tag your customers according to certain conditions.
-You can add them to groups and create your own user directory so you can easily organize your users based on different properties.
+You can add them to groups and create your user directory to quickly organize your users based on different properties.

-For example, a group for all your leads is a good idea in case you want to touch base with them.
+For example, a group for all your leads is a good idea if you want to chat with them.
 The same goes for repeat buyers, should you want to reward them for buying multiple times.

 bulk group user management

-The user groups can be created inside of Users Insights and you can assign them to each of your users by clicking on their avatar.
-It’s also possible to do bulk user management by assigning multiple users to a group.
-You can read more about bulk user management and organization in our Using Bulk Actions article.
+The user groups can be created inside of Users Insights, and you can assign them to each of your users by clicking on their avatar.
+It’s also possible to do user management by assigning multiple users to a group.
+You can read more about bulk user management and organization in our article on using bulk actions.

 bulk user management all users